krumIO/raid-rds/README.md

 The new tactic will enable a user to select whether they would like to validate an RDS service's compliance with CCC's service taxonomy or security controls.

-New contributors to this group will allow that larger and more complex tactic to be developed more rapidly.
+Please join us in the [Runtime Validation WG Slack](https://finos-lf.slack.com/archives/C04G0M73NUE).
+New contributors to this group will allow larger and more complex tactic to be developed more rapidly.